 Your future log will hold everything that’s to come that’s far off.
 Your bujo zones in on whatever month you’re starting it so your future log is where you list out things already scheduled in your year.
-Here’s a good one
+Here’s a good one:

 Feel free to get creative with your monthly log.
-Here’s mine as a reminder that you do not need to get artistic and creative with your bullet journal for it to function as your organisational system of choice.
+Here’s mine as a reminder that you do not need to get artistic and creative with your bullet journal for it to function as your organizational system of choice.
 Function over form.

 Weekly and Daily Logs for Inspiration